shanhuiyang/TypeScript-MERN-Starter/README.md

 After you run the command `yarn start` or `yarn debug`, you can visit [http://localhost:19002](http://localhost:19002) using Chrome.
 This is the home page of Expo debugging tool.

-For detail of how to debugging **please refer to [Expo debugging document](https://docs.expo.io/versions/v35.0.0/workflow/debugging/)**.
+For detail of how to debugging **please refer to [Expo debugging document](https://docs.expo.io/versions/v36.0.0/workflow/debugging/)**.
 Briefly speaking you will have similar experience as debugging on website client, they are both using Chrome.

+[TODO] This part will be elaborated.

 ## Debugging server